AuroransSolis/auroranssolis.github.io/_posts/2024-02-14-macros-rule.markdown

 ### TT Bundling

 This is sort of like packing a bunch of values into a struct.
-Instead of now having to .
+Instead of now having to match on a large amount of inputs, you match on a single struct instance.
+The nice thing here is that you can still access those struct fields later, as opposed to most other times you turn multiple tokens into one single token.

 ### Callbacks